Eric CANCES

 • E. Cancès and K. Pernal, Projected gradient algorithms for Hartree-Fock and density-matrix functional theory, J. Chem.
 Phys.
 128 (2008) 134108.

-Implicit solvation models:
+Implicit solvent models:

 • E. Cancès, B. Mennucci and J. Tomasi, A new integral equation formalism for the polarizable continuum model: theoretical background and applications to isotropic and anisotropic dielectrics, J. Chem.
 Phys.
 101 (1997) 10506-10517.